Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for the constructive comments which significantly help improve the manuscript.
 G.M. was supported by the National Key R\&D Program of China (Grant No. 2023YFA1607904), and the NSFC (nos.
 12473013).
 X. Shu is supported by NSFC through grant Nos.
 12192220 and 12192221.